top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Severe structural damage after repeated rhinoplasty requires full internal reconstruction rather than isolated implant replacement.
+Severe structural damage after repeated rhinoplasty requires complete internal reconstruction rather than partial correction.

-For this reason, closed rhinoplasty korea was selected to allow complete access for septal and alar reconstruction while minimizing additional soft tissue trauma.
+For this reason, closed rhinoplasty korea was selected to allow full access for septal and alar reconstruction while minimizing additional soft tissue trauma.

 Preoperative design consultation images showing right lateral view, right oblique side view, and nostril view of a patient with nasal deviation and structural deformity following multiple prior rhinoplasty procedures.